Learn SEO Basics Part 6: How To Use The H1 Tag

 The H1 tag is used to identify the main topic of your page.
-It’s the single most most important SEO element on your webpage.
-Here’s how you should be using them to get the best results.
+It’s the single most most important element on your webpage to help with search engine optimization.
+Here’s how you should be using H1 tags to get the best results.

 Use the H1 tag to identify the main topic of your page

-For instance, in the below example, the H1 would is used for the title of an article.
+For instance, in the below example, the H1 tag is used for the title of an article.

 <H1>Classic BMW Cars For Sale</H1>

-Before going further, we should talk about Heading Tags so you can better understand why they were created and their importance to SEO.
+Before going further, let’s discuss Heading Tags so you can better understand why they were created and their importance to SEO.

 Why Heading Tags Were Created